zijadddd/FinanceFlow/README.md

       ddl-auto: update
 ```

+<b>IMPORTANT: Before starting the backend application, make sure that MySQL is running on your local machine.</b><br>

 3. Run backend server.
 First, navigate to the financeflow-be folder within the FinanceFlow directory.
 Then, open the terminal and execute the following command.

 ```bash